hilbix/timestart/README.txt

 reached.
 So put that into the application logic which sends the signal.

 # $Log$
+# Revision 1.3  2011-10-13 00:20:24  tino
+# Note added how to compile with diet, as  tinolib is not part of dist
+#
 # Revision 1.2  2011-10-13 00:14:14  tino
 # Bugfix and minor improvements.
 Statistics with SIGWINCH added
 #